Dental anesthesia: Local anesthesia and the pregnant patient

 Provided a dentist performs proper aspiration to avoid intravenous injections, local anesthetics containing epinephrine (adrenaline) are safe to use during pregnancy. lignocaine and prilocaine are assigned a category B ranking by the FDA and are therefore safe for use during pregnancy.
 Lignocaine and prilocaine are sold as 2% and 4% formulations, respectively.
 It is therefore safer to use the lignocaine so as to administer a lower concentration of the drug to the pregnant patient.

 Mepivicaine, articaine, bupivicaine are given an FDA category C ranking and so should be avoided.
 Benzocaine, the ingredient of most topical anesthetic formulations, is also ranked as category C and should be avoided.
 Lignocaine should be used as topical anesthetic instead.

 Epinephrine in high doses is harmful to a pregnant woman in that it affects uterine blood flow.
 However its use in low dose with local anesthetic administration is warranted.
 The epinephrine causes vasoconstriction which in turn reduces systemic distribution of the anesthetic as well as prolongs its action in addition to decreasing bleeding at the operating site.
 Lidocaine 2% with 1:100,000 adrenaline is the local anesthetic of choice in the treatment of pregnant women.

-Allergy to local anaesthetic
+Allergy to local anesthetic

-Allergic reactions from local anaesthesia have been reported in some patients.
+Allergic reactions from local anesthesia have been reported in some patients.
 However, this occurrence is rare even in patients who had a history of adverse reactions to LA.

-There are mainly 2 classes of local anaesthetic agents: Amide or Ester linkages, based on their chemical structure.
+There are mainly 2 classes of local anesthetic agents: Amide or Ester linkages, based on their chemical structure.